jjvanzon/Circular-Language-Spec-Plans/done/2008-07-2---assignment-spec-project-summary.md

 ### Super-Project

-*Encircle Language Spec | Command as a Concept Spec*
+*Encircle Language Spec | Command as an Aspect Spec*

 ### Goal

-Work out the *Assignment* article group, as it might be needed for working out *Commands as a Concept*.
+Work out the *Assignment* article group, as it might be needed for working out *Commands as an Aspect*.

 ### Date & Time